What is driving customer journey mapping adoption and what are the key considerations for those looking to utilise it?

 - Helps you anticipate what needs to be considered so better business decisions are made.

-“More and more companies understand that each customer interaction is part of a bigger experience and are working to engage with them in a relevant way,” notes Susan Binda, head of loyalty marketing and insight, at The Logic Group.
+“More and more companies understand that each customer interaction is part of a bigger experience and are working to engage with them in a relevant way,” notes marketing consultant Susan Binda.
 “Brands with great trigger strategies are examples of this: abandoned basket emails, welcome back campaigns, lapse prevention campaigns and know-me campaigns are just a few examples.
 What customer journey mapping can do is predict likely future behaviours and needs, and set up journeys ready for consumers to follow.”

 However, customer journey mapping isn’t a panacea in and of itself, and organisations that are keen to embrace CJM need to be aware of a number of complications: